jwelker110/file-input-accessor/README.md

 * `[allowedTypes]` - Accepts the same as allowedExt but will be used to validate the file's **type**.
 * `[size]` - Used to verify each file's size does not exceed the provided value.
 * `[withMeta]` - If `true`, each file will receive additional properties adhering to the ICustomFile interface.
+Required `true` to allow validating maxHeight and maxWidth.
 * `[maxHeight]` - The largest acceptable height, in pixels, for image files.
 * `[maxWidth]` - The largest acceptable width, in pixels, for image files.